samthomson/uniswap-sniping-bot/README.md

 ## todo

-- script in app container, runnable from package
 - readme docs of the above script from within or without container
 - script importing other packages and running their methods